Cortical visual impairment (CVI)

 A variety of health conditions often overlap with CVI, which can also make diagnosis challenging.

-The most common condition seen with CVI is cerebral palsy, a disorder that affects movement, balance, and coordination.
+Cerebral palsy is a disorder that affects movement, balance and coordination.
+The most common visual condition seen in people with cerebral palsy is CVI.
 Studies have shown that 50% to 70% of children with cerebral palsy also have CVI.

-Other conditions that are often present with CVI include:
+Additional conditions often seen in people with CVI include:

 • Down syndrome